janareit/l5scaffold/readme.md

 # Laravel 5 Scaffold Generator

-Hi, this is a scaffold generator for Laravel 5.0.x.
+This is a scaffold generator for Laravel 5.0.x.

 ## Usage